Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

 ## <code class="doc-symbol doc-symbol-function"></code> `inverseTransformTable` {#safeds.data.tabular.containers.Table.inverseTransformTable data-toc-label='[function] inverseTransformTable'}

-Return a new table inverse-transformed by a **fitted, invertible** transformer.
+Inverse-transform the table by a **fitted, invertible** transformer and return the result as a new table.

 **Notes:**